Working with Waterfall Project Plans

 Body

-This how to article will help users to use waterfall plans on a project in the Projects application.
-The user must have the Add Plans and Edit Plans security role permission for the Projects application in TDNext.
+This how-to article will help users to use waterfall plans on a project in the Projects application in Work Management.
+The user must have the Add Plans and Edit Plans permissions for the specific Project application, as defined in the Project application security role.

 Overview